Saturday, May 26

 Guides: Fred & Linda Gralenski

-The area has diverse habitat, including hayfields, grown-up farmland, a working forest of mixed hardwood and softwood through which Boyden Stream runs, and surrounding lowlands.
+Pottle Tree Farm has diverse habitats, including hayfields, grown-up farmland, a working forest of mixed hardwood and softwood through which Boyden Stream runs, and surrounding lowlands.
 Apple trees and overgrown cellar holes are scattered throughout, mixed with alders, cherries, roses, and other shrubs.

-We will look for Wood Duck, sandpipers, American Woodcock, and warblers along the stream; American Kestrel and other raptors; Ruffed Grouse, Yellow-bellied Sapsucker and woodpeckers in the apple trees; and warblers in the bigger forest – perhaps four dozen different species in all.
+During this mile-long walk, look for Ruffed Grouse, Yellow-bellied Sapsucker and woodpeckers in the apple trees; Wood Duck, sandpipers, American Kestrel and other raptors; American Woodcock; and warblers along the stream and in the bigger forest—perhaps four dozen different species in all.